What are Payday loans?

 Although payday loan lenders design their packages to be short-term, instant loans there is an option to roll on your debt from month to month - a very bad idea considering the amount of interest you will be paying.

 Payday loans shouldn't ever be your first option.
 However, despite the fact that the 'Credit Crunch' may now be officially over, it has left many people still desperate for cash.
 If you have exhausted every other possible avenue of raising finance, have a few too many black marks on your credit history and have a genuine unavoidable reason for needing the money, then - and only then - should you consider the possibility of taking out a payday loan.

 There are exceptional circumstances that might push you towards taking out a pay day loan, such as an unexpected bill.
 However always try talking to whoever sent you the bill first.
 If you explain your situation then it may be possible to come to some arrangement with regards to making staggered payments - don't think that a 'bad credit loan' is your only option.
 Investigating other possible avenues of finance first is a must.

-Payday lenders advertise their products as instant loans pushing the fact that taking out one of their same day loans is quick and easy – which, of course, is part of their attraction - rather than properly explaining the cost.
+Payday lenders advertise their products as instant loans pushing the fact that taking out one of their same day loans is quick and easy - which, of course, is part of their attraction - rather than properly explaining the cost.
 They are more lenient with borrowing history meaning bad credit won't necessarily affect your application although should carry out affordability and credit checks.
 You can apply for payday loans online and have the money transferred to your bank account in as little as 15 minutes.
-As long as you are over 18, have a bank account and are employed with a regular month income, then you should be able to apply for a payday loan from a wide selection of payday loan lenders which gives you the power to compare your options and go for the cheapest if you really need to go down this route.
+As long as you are over 18, have a bank account and are employed with a regular month income, then you should be able to apply for a payday loan from a wide selection of new payday loan lenders which gives you the power to compare your options and go for the cheapest if you really need to go down this route.